openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

    You can use the FP16 IR to work with auto-device.

-   No demos are yet fully optimized for the auto-device, by means of selecting the most suitable device, using the GPU streams/throttling, and so on.
+   No demos are yet fully optimized for AUTO, by means of selecting the most suitable device, using the GPU streams/throttling, and so on.
 @endsphinxdirective